 Since its inception, Gladstone Brookes has reclaimed more than £700m for our clients who were mis-sold PPI.
 All without cold calling.

 Our knowledgeable, experienced team have helped us reach a 93% success rate for claims where PPI is attached to an agreement.
 As a result of helping our clients reclaim money which is rightfully theirs, 95%* rated our service as good or excellent.

 Think you could be one of millions mis-sold PPI and yet to claim?
 Read what our clients are saying about us

-and, once you’re ready, you can start the process by calling our PPI Claims Unit on
+and, once you’re ready, you can start the process by calling our PPI claims team on

 on our website.